 Reviews are everywhere

-Majority of people search for reviews and from those 93 % people with incorporate them into their purchase decision.
+The majority of people search for reviews and from that 93 % of people incorporate them into their purchase decision.
 People leave reviews for small-scale business online whether you are gathering or not.
 It is common for feedback, which is left organically to be more negative, as people jump online to exhaust their frustration.